mortar-works/mortar-website/src/site/insights/designed for co creation.md

 ---

 > Coming together is a beginning.
 Keeping together is progress.
-Working together is success. – Henry Ford.
+Working together is success. – Henry Ford

 The building of Mortar's framework and tools is a constant process and one that benefits tremendously from being able to support our customers and their users in collaborating and co-creating solutions to the real world problems they encounter.